Prosecco and Petals

 Pinterest and Etsy are great websites to get more inspiration on ideas by merely searching ‘ alternative wedding save the dates'.

 The save the date is a glorified reminder, and as such, it is recommended to limit time spent on this stationery and last touches.
-Where possible, it is wise to:
+Where possible, it is wise to match the save the date to your wedding theme by:

 If you want well-coordinated stationery and last touches, it is recommended to use the same provider for the invitations and seating plan board and using colours and fonts consistently.
 Do remember though, do not expect that everyone else will notice your attention to detail.